aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - Ball Lightning orbits around you and deals x [15 - 25%] increased damage. x1
 - Basic Skills grant 20% Damage Reduction for [2.0 - 6.0] seconds. x1
 - Becoming Injured while Crowd Controlled grants you Unstoppable for 4 seconds.
 This effect has a [40 - 20] second Cooldown. x1
-- Chain Lightning has a [30 - 40%] chance to chain 4 additional times. x1
 - Explosions from the Shatter Key Passive deal [30 - 40%] increased damage if enemies die while Frozen. x1
 - Gain [20 - 40] of your Primary Resource for every 25% of your Life that you Heal. x1
 - Lightning Spear has a [41 - 50%] chance to spawn an additional Lightning Spear when you cast it. x1